Colton Haynes: Early life

 Colton Lee Haynes was born either in Wichita, Kansas, or Andale, Kansas, a town of 900 people.
 (Note: Sources differ; Andale has no hospital.)
 He has described his parents as "free-spirited hippies".
-Haynes has five siblings, including brothers Clinton and Joshua, and sisters Julie and Willow.
+Haynes has five siblings.
 The children grew up on a farm in Andale and also lived in Arkansas, New Mexico, Texas and Florida.
 Haynes attended Navarre High School in Florida and Andale High School in Kansas, graduating from Samuel Clemens High School in Schertz, Texas.
 Haynes's parents were divorced; his father was married seven times.

 Haynes came out as gay at the age of 14 and has said that he experienced bullying in school due to his sexuality.
 He has also stated that he ran away from home for a time due to his mother's negative reactions.
 Haynes's father ultimately died by suicide during his teen years; reportedly, Haynes was informed that his being gay is what drove his father to take his own life.